relativitydev/file-migration-cli/README.md

 * Run the File Migration CLI from your local machine.

 * Create a new top-level folder for each set of workspaces that you want to migrate.
 The File Migration CLI builds separate databases for each migration when you create separate top-level folders for them.
 The local databases persist the data for each run on your local machine.
-For example, you might create a series of top-level folders, such as Phase 1, Phase 2, and so on.
+For example, you might create a series of top-level folders, such as PhaseOne, PhaseTwo, and so on.
 See the following screen shot:

    ![toplevelfolders](https://user-images.githubusercontent.com/43040844/49260604-f0fd2000-f403-11e8-948a-ebcc34325861.png)